ryanseddon/yeti-adaptors/readme.md

 ## Contribute

-I've only done adaptors for jasmine and QUnit, but if you use another framework feel free to fork and add it in the same style as the other too.
+I've only done adaptors for jasmine and QUnit, but if you use another framework feel free to fork and add it in the same style as the other examples.